DavidBoyes/DB5/README.md

 If you ask for a value from a theme other than Default, and that value is not specified in that theme, it falls back to Default to get that value.

+### Changing theme without building

+If UIFileSharingEnabled is set to YES in the applications info plist then you can add a DB5.plist file to the app via iTunes to test with.

 ### Demo app

 The demo app is straightforward and small.
 DB5AppDelegate loads the themes.
 DB5ViewController shows some example use.